 - Child Passenger Restraint (car seats) if going to transport children

-Please note: the licensing worker will not recommend a license until these trainings have been completed.
+The licensor will not recommend a license until these trainings have been completed.

 Resources for finding the required classes are listed below:

 CPR Twin Cities (the authorized provider of Red Cross CPR and first aid training)